peteroupc/peteroupc.github.io/exporand.md

 The **kthsmallest** method generates the 'k'th smallest 'bitcount'-digit uniform random number out of 'n' of them, is also relied on by this beta sampler.
 It is used when both `a` and `b` are integers, based on the known property that a beta random variable in this case is the `a`th smallest uniform (0, 1) random number out of `a + b - 1` of them (Devroye 1986, p.
 431)<sup>[**(16)**](#Note16)</sup></sup>.

 **kthsmallest**, however, doesn't simply generate 'n' 'bitcount'-digit numbers and then sort them.
-Rather, it builds up their digit expansions digit by digit, via partially-sampled random numbers.
+Rather, it builds up their digit expansions digit by digit, via PSRNs.
 It uses the observation that (in the binary case) each uniform (0, 1) random number is equally likely to be less than half or greater than half; thus, the number of uniform numbers that are less than half vs. greater than half follows a binomial(n, 1/2) distribution (and of the numbers less than half, say, the less-than-one-quarter vs. greater-than-one-quarter numbers follows the same distribution, and so on).
 Thanks to this observation, the algorithm can generate a sorted sample "on the fly".
 A similar observation applies to other bases than base 2 if we use the multinomial distribution instead of the binomial distribution.
 I am not aware of any other article or paper (besides one by me) that describes the **kthsmallest** algorithm given here.

 The algorithm is as follows:

-1. Create `n` empty partially-sampled random numbers.
+1. Create `n` empty PSRNs.
 2. Set `index` to 1.
 3. If `index <= k` and `index + n >= k`:
-    1. Generate **v**, a multinomial random vector with _b_ probabilities equal to 1/_b_, where _b_ is the radix (for the binary case, _b_ = 2, so this is equivalent to generating `LC` = binomial(`n`, 0.5) and setting **v** to {`LC`, `n - LC`}).
+    1. Generate **v**, a multinomial random vector with _b_ probabilities equal to 1/_b_, where _b_ is the base, or radix (for the binary case, _b_ = 2, so this is equivalent to generating `LC` = binomial(`n`, 0.5) and setting **v** to {`LC`, `n - LC`}).
     2. Starting at `index`, append the digit 0 to the first **v**\[0\] partially-sampled numbers, a 1 digit to the next **v**\[1\] partially-sampled numbers, and so on to appending a _b_ &minus; 1 digit to the last **v**\[_b_ &minus; 1\] partially-sampled numbers (for the binary case, this means appending a 0 bit to the first `LC` u-rands and a 1 bit to the next `n - LC` u-rands).
     3. For each integer _i_ in \[0, _b_): If **v**\[_i_\] > 1, repeat step 3 and these substeps with `index` = `index` + &Sigma;<sub>_j_=0, _i_&minus;1</sub> **v**\[_j_\] and `n` = **v**\[_i_\].
 (For the binary case, this means: If `LC > 1`, repeat step 3 and these substeps with the same `index` and `n = LC`; then, if `n - LC > 1`, repeat step 3 and these substeps with `index = index + LC`, and `n = n - LC`).
-4. Take the `k`th partially-sampled random number (starting at 1) and fill it with uniform random digits as necessary to give its fractional part `bitcount` many digits (similarly to **FillGeometricBag** above).
+4. Take the `k`th PSRN (starting at 1) and fill it with uniform random digits as necessary to give its fractional part `bitcount` many digits (similarly to **FillGeometricBag** above).
 Return that number.
-(An implementation may instead just return the partially-sampled random number without filling it this way first, but the beta sampler described later doesn't use this alternative.)
+(An implementation may instead just return the PSRN without filling it this way first, but the beta sampler described later doesn't use this alternative.)

-**Sampling an e-rand** (a partially-sampled exponential random number) makes use of two observations (based on the parameter &lambda; of the exponential distribution):
+**Sampling an e-rand** (a exponential PSRN) makes use of two observations (based on the parameter &lambda; of the exponential distribution):

 - While a coin flip with probability of heads of exp(-&lambda;) is heads, the exponential random number is increased by 1.
 - If a coin flip with probability of heads of 1/(1+exp(&lambda;/2<sup>_k_</sup>)) is heads, the exponential random number is increased by 2<sup>-_k_</sup>, where _k_ > 0 is an integer.